Minimum Working Conditions

-The legislation on working hours and working conditions is based on the Working Hours Act.
-The amount of working hours depends upon the sector of industry and the kind of labour performed.
 In general, an employee is only allowed to work a maximum of 12 hours per day, for a maximum of 60 hours per week.
-The Working Hours Decree provides exceptions and additions for certain industries (inter alia the care sector).
+Over a period of 4 weeks the maximum number of working hours is 55 per week.
+Over a period of 16 weeks the maximum number of working hours is 48 hours per week.
+The Working Hours Decree provides exceptions and additional measures for certain industries (inter alia, the care sector).

 There is no specific Dutch legislation on compensation for working overtime.
-Whether overtime will have to be compensated, should follow from what was agreed in the employment contract, employee handbook or – if applicable – Collective Labour Agreement.
-If neither of those state that overtime will be compensated, it is still possible that the employer is obliged to do so.
-It can be ruled that the employer should compensate an employee for working overtime, because this is what may be expected from a “good employer” in the same circumstances.
+Whether overtime will have to be compensated should follow from what was agreed to in the employment contract, supplemented by the employee handbook or established in a collective labour agreement (if applicable).
+Even supposing that these prescribed sources are altogether silent on this issue, the Courts in a labour dispute, are likely to decide that the employer should compensate an employee for working overtime, because this is what may be expected from a “good employer” in the same circumstances.